-- It provides you radiant skin.
+- It provides you with radiant skin.
 The therapeutic properties of kesar endow healthy and flawless skin.

 - It aids the process of skin lightening.
-You don't need to have a light skin tone, yet if you are looking for one, then kesar should be your go-to ingredient.
+You don't need a light skin tone, yet if you are looking for one, then kesar should be your go-to ingredient.

 - It helps you get rid of tan.
 Kesar is an incredible tan removing agent that bestows you with glowing skin.

 - It relaxes your skin.
-Kesar has healing properties, which helps your skin relax.
+Kesar has healing properties, which help your skin relax.